superdweebie/dojoModule/docs/manual/api.md

 ## Api documentation

+You will find api documentation [here](../api/index.html).

-To use the api documentation, you will need phpDocumentor2 installed.
-Run the following two commands:
+Occasionally the generated api docs may not be up to date.
+To refesh them, install phpDocumentor2 and run the following commands:

     cd DojoModule/docs/api
     phpdoc